In This Section

 • The Scholar-in-Training Awards are to be used to offset a portion of the registration, travel and subsistence expenses incurred to attend the AACR Annual Meeting.

-• Awardees will participate in a welcome reception at the start of the Annual Meeting.
+• Awardees will participate in a welcome reception on Monday, April 20, 2026, during the Annual Meeting.

 • Award recipients will make their own travel arrangements.

-• Awardees are required to present in-person.
+• Awardees are required to present their work in-person.
 No remote presentation will be allowed.

 • If an awardee is unable to attend the Annual Meeting, the award must be forfeited.
 An awardee who cancels their participation in the Annual Meeting is financially responsible for any costs incurred.